 Construction and cost of Crossrail Place

-The Canary Wharf group lobbied the government intensively to have Crossrail pass via Canary Wharf and improve transport links to the estate.
 As part of the lobbying, the privately owned group agreed to both pay some of the construction cost of the line, and also take on the construction work of the station themselves.

 They recruited world renowned architects Foster and Partners.
 The two had worked successfully on large transport projects before, with the architect firm previously designing Jubilee Place, Canary wharf’s Jubilee line station.